 The Hoover WindTunnel 2 Whole House Rewind is a satisfactory overall upright vacuum with limited maneuverability and few features.
 While it has decent performance on both bare floors and low-pile carpets, it struggles a bit more with small and large debris on high-pile carpet.
 It's bulky as well which makes it especially difficult to clean under furniture, and it doesn't have a rotating head either so it can be hard to maneuver around a room.
 On the upside, it comes with a few extra tools including a mini turbo brush, which helps clean hair on furniture.
 It's easy to maintain too as there aren't any recurring costs as long as you're covered by its three-year warranty, and its dirt compartment is fairly big.

-The Hoover WindTunnel 2 Whole House Rewind is decent to use on bare floors.
+The Hoover WindTunnel 2 Whole House Rewind is okay to use on bare floors.
 It sucks up hair on bare floors quite easily and cleans up most small debris.
 Unfortunately, it's not as good with large debris and it quickly loses performance as the dirt compartment fills.
 Also, since it doesn't have a rotating head, the maneuverability is disappointing.
 Luckily, the compartment is fairly big and the vacuum itself is easy to maintain.

 Decent for use on low-pile carpet.
 The Hoover WindTunnel 2 Whole House Rewind picks up a good amount of small and large debris but struggles just a bit with hair.
 It doesn't have a power adjustment feature and it's hard to move around.
 On the upside, it's easy to maintain, the dirt compartment is fairly big, and the vacuum has a decent range.

-The Hoover WindTunnel 2 Whole House Rewind is satisfactory if you want to clean pet hair.
+The Hoover WindTunnel 2 Whole House Rewind is a fair option if you want to clean pet hair.
 It cleans all hair on bare floors and almost all hair on high-pile carpet.
 However, it struggles a bit more to pick it up from low-pile carpet.
 It's hard to maneuver too but luckily, the dirt compartment is fairly big and the vacuum is easy to maintain.
 It also comes with a turbo brush that helps clean hair on furniture.